3 Landing Page Metrics That Can Be Used To Define Success

 It’s important to keep track of landing page metrics and success measurements for successful landing pages to ensure website conversion optimization.
-As we have discussed in our previous blog post, with closed-loop marketing data you can basically track leads from the moment of conversion until they become customers.
+As we have discussed in previous insights, with closed-loop marketing data you can basically track leads from the moment of conversion until they become customers.
 With this insight, you can easily see what campaigns are successful and most effective – and most importantly – generate customers at the lowest cost.
 To learn more about how to improve your lead nurturing, read “Lead Nurturing: 8 Ways to Get Your Leads to Say I Do.”

 So how do you create a successful and effective landing page?
 Well, our advice is to start by taking these metrics into consideration before even starting the design stage.

 Here are three landing page metrics and success measurements you should keep track of in order to ensure the highest quality landing pages:

 The percentage of visitors who visit your landing page from a call-to-action (CTA).

 First of all the CTA needs to be very clear – what action do we want the visitor to take?
 Too many CTAs can be very confusing, as well as a small button in the corner can be easily overlooked.

 It’s important that the content on the landing page aligns with the preceding call-to-action.
 The copy, as well as the design, should be present at the landing page so the user easily can orient themselves.